 We expect these numbers to rise steadily in the next few months.
 A large proportion of schools have until now adopted a “wait and see” approach to TPS but the damage to balance sheets caused by the COVID-19 crisis means that for many this is no longer an option.
 In particular, a significant number of schools have pencilled in the commencement of consultations for September 2021, having decided to wait until after the summer holidays when staff will be more refreshed.

 The most significant change in recent months has been in relation to the availability of the “phased withdrawal” (or “mixed economy”) option.
 This allows schools to keep existing members in the TPS, but close it as an option for any new staff hired going forward (in common with the approach of many private sector defined benefit schemes).
 The Government’s latest consultation document indicates that implementing regulations will be in place by 1 August 2021 and that this will allow schools to make use of phased withdrawal from September 2021.
 Unless schools have high staff turnover, immediate financial savings will be limited but this option does offer a route to controlling pension costs in the medium to long term.

-Our team is extremely experienced in handling TPS consultations and we offer a range of fixed fee packages (Gold, Silver and Bronze levels) as well as bespoke pricing options.
+Our independent schools team is extremely experienced in handling TPS consultations and we offer a range of fixed fee packages (Gold, Silver and Bronze levels) as well as bespoke pricing options.
 Full details are set out in our TPS Services Booklet here.